klustic/sc19-lab-docs/Lab4.md

 ## Methodology

-Let's try to find an explanation for the SQS URL in the environment, and interact with the queue if possible.
+Let's try to find an explanation for the SQS URL, and interact with the queue if possible.
 We will

 1. Look for clues in the source code we captured in Lab 2
-2. Decide the best way to send on the queue
+2. Decide the best way to put messages on the queue
 3. Craft a payload
 4. Send the payload for glorious victory

 ## Code Review

-If you didn't save a copy of the source code from Lab 2, go back and do that now! ->> [Lab 2](./Lab2.md)
+If you didn't save a copy of the backend source code from Lab 2, go back and do that now! ->> [Lab 2](./Lab2.md)

 Looking through the code, we can find handlers for the following API calls:
 - Add